Meeting the Challenges of Automation Testing

 After all the components are well known, performance monitoring mechanisms are implemented against the components at the various levels of the stack.
 Test validity depends on accurate measurement.
 Adequate system monitoring is essential.

 Once the monitoring infrastructure is set, then testing takes place.
 Performance testing, particularly automated performance testing is best done in an isolated manner at each level of the stack.
-Execution behavior can be mocked or emulated to conform to the part of the use case being implemented.
+Execution behavior can be mocked or emulated to conform to the part of the use case is implemented.

-Running short automated test performance scripts against various levels of the technology stack is a more realistic approach than a top level assault on the system overall.
-There are just too many parts in play to be adequately accommodated by a single, high level approach to performance test automation.
+Running short automated test performance scripts against various levels of the technology stack is a more realistic approach than a top-level assault on the system overall.
+There are just too many parts in play to be adequately accommodated by a single, high-level approach to performance test automation.

-Performance testing using a level based approach allows for a good deal of automation testing.
-But, still there are limitations to running automated performance testing under CI/CD.
+Performance testing using a level-based approach allows for a good deal of automation testing.
+But, still, there are limitations to running automated performance testing under CI/CD.
 Most of these limitations are due to the intrinsic nature of CI/CD itself.

 Understanding the Limits of Automated Performance Testing within CI/CD

 Continuous Integration/Continuous Deployment (CI/CD) is commonplace in modern software development shops.
 The CI/CD sensibility is one in which tests execute automatically as soon as new code is committed into a source code repository.
 Then, automation testing moves the code from test to a staging environment, and eventually into production.
 It’s a cornerstone methodology of forward-thinking development organizations.
 As mentioned earlier, functional testing is well suited in a CI/CD processes.
 The logic of the code is tested.
 Either the tests pass, or they don’t.